top of page

 Formed on Monday, May 20, 1907, in Pasadena, California, the Pasadena Motorcycle Club (PMC) is the third oldest motorcycle club in the United States and the oldest in Southern California.
 The older clubs are the Yonkers Motorcycle Club (est. 1903) in Yonkers, NY and California’s San Francisco Motorcycle Club (est. 1904).

-The Pasadena Motorcycle Club has had a prominent impact on the motorcycling community in Southern California and is a American Motorcyclist Association (AMA) Historic Charter, being the fourteenth chartered by the AMA.
+The Pasadena Motorcycle Club has had a prominent impact on the motorcycling community in Southern California and is an American Motorcyclist Association (AMA) Historic Charter, being the fourteenth chartered by the AMA.
 The club is proud to have seven (7) members inducted in the AMA Motorcycle Hall of Fame in Pickerington, Ohio.

 The pride of the PMC is the historically significant Greenhorn (1937-present) ride which started as a nationally recognized, famously rough, 500+ mile enduro traversing the mountains and deserts of Southern California.
 With the passage of time and increasing environmental scrutiny the Greenhorn evolved into a popular 2-day road ride and rally (with a Dual Sport option for dirt riders), still organized and promoted by the PMC.
 The ride is open to the public and takes place each year in late spring or early summer.
 The route, traveling on spectacular less traveled roads, is always new and kept secret until the start of the event.